jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     def subtract():
         return None
     ```
-    the terminal now shows a [TypeError](./TYPE_ERROR.md) with a different error message
+    the terminal still displays a [TypeError](./TYPE_ERROR.md) though with a different error message
     ```python
     E       TypeError: subtract() takes 0 positional arguments but 2 were given
     ```